 Thousands of people lined the route, excitedly anticipating their first encounter with the new Pope.
 The masses had to be patient, however, as he turned up an hour behind schedule leaving some to joke that he was running on Bolivian time.
 Rather than leisurely driving past and waving at his followers, Papa Frank’s Pope Mobile flew past the crowds at breakneck speeds.
 Those who had waited hours were able to catch only a quick glimpse.

 His Holiness gave an hour long speech at the Presidential Palace promoting equal rights for the working poor and apologizing for the oppression of indigenous Bolivians during the Spanish colonial era.
-Below are some of the highlights.

 “You are social poets: creators of work, builders of housing, producers of food, above all for people left behind by the world market,”